 When to Use Moslem

 What does Moslem mean?
-Moslem is an alternate spelling of Muslim.
+Moslem is an alternative spelling of Muslim.
 The words have the same meanings in all contexts, and both spellings have been in use for several centuries.

 Moslem was the preferred spelling until the first half of the 20th century.
 Today, Muslim is the preferred spelling.